Staninna/itsmymeme/README.md

-IP="0.0.0.0"                                                          # Set the IP address to listen on PORT="8080"                                                           # Set the port to listen on
+IP="0.0.0.0"                                                          # Set the IP address to listen on PORT="8080"                                                           # Set the port to listen on DOMAIN="http://localhost:8080"                                        # Set the domain to use in the links
 ```

 ## API